 Safety & Quality at Sea

-Dampskibsselskabet NORDEN A/S is, as technical manager of tanker and dry cargo vessels, certified by Det Norske Veritas (The Norwegian classification society) in accordance with the Safety of Life at Sea (SOLAS) chapter IX, International Safety Management (ISM) as adopted by the International Maritime Organization (IMO) resolution A.741 (18).
+Dampskibsselskabet NORDEN A/S is, as technical manager of tanker and dry cargo vessels, certified by Lloyds Register in accordance with the Safety of Life at Sea (SOLAS) chapter IX, International Safety Management (ISM) as adopted by the International Maritime Organization (IMO) resolution A.741 (18).

 Environmental and safety issues have always been integral to NORDEN’s way of conducting business.
 The Company is continuously striving to heighten safety for our staff at sea.
 Protecting the environment is constantly in focus, as well.
 Our existing procedures, such as computer-based training programmes and electronic document handling, are particularly helpful in our efforts to meet regulatory requirements and remain best in class among our peers in the shipping industry.

-NORDEN measures its occupational health and safety performance at sea by two parameters: the number of losttime injuries calculated per one million man hours (LTI frequency rate) and reported near misses.
-The LTI frequency rate gives an indication of accidents that actually occurred, whereas near misses are a measure of the focus on safety onboard.
-With campaigns NORDEN has increased focus on reporting near misses in order for the crews to learn from them right away and be more careful to avoid personal injury, illnesses, accidents or equipment damage.
+NORDEN measures its occupational health and safety performance at sea on several parameters such as the number of lost time injuries calculated per one million man hours (LTI frequency rate) and safety reports.
+The LTI frequency rate gives an indication of accidents that actually occurred, whereas the safety reports are a measure of the safety culture and focus on board.
+With campaigns, NORDEN has increased focus on safety reporting in order for the crews to learn from them right away and be more careful to avoid personal injury, illnesses, accidents or equipment damage.
 This is supplemented by frequent briefings on board the vessels, and NORDEN’s own inspectors check all safety aspects in connection with their inspections.
-The campaigns have had the desired effects.

 We are seeing a positive, dynamic development in the various industry standards and regulatory initiatives – notably OCIMF (Oil Companies International Marine Forum), TMSA (Tanker Management Self Assessment) and EU legislation, which is strengthening our competitiveness.